klnamv/gpt_arena/README.md

 # How It Works?
 Users input data that is asynchronously sent to the selected GPT model via the OpenAI API, using a streaming to output the generated text - the model's response, and ReactMarkdown to display the output, providing a full-fledged representation of the message.

+# OpenAI API Key 🔐
+To interact with the GPT models, an API key from OpenAI is required.
+This key enables your application to authenticate requests to OpenAI's services, ensuring that usage is secure and measured.

+**Acquiring an API Key**
+1. Create an account at OpenAI.
+2. Navigate to the API section and generate a new API key.
+3. Once you have your key, you will use it in your environment file to authenticate API requests from your application.

+**Setting Up Your API Key**

+In the root of your project:
+1. Create a `.env` file.
+2. Add the following line: `REACT_APP_OPENAI_API_KEY='your-api-key-here'`.
+3. This will allow your application to authenticate its requests to OpenAI.

 # How Can It Be Improved?
 - Add a personal account (username, password, API key);
 - Save user info, sessions in DataBase (MongoDB or Postgres);